 Iron Woobie: SCP-053, a little girl that induces homicidal hatred in anyone over the age of 3 around her.
-Considering she'll never be able to interact with anyone, even her own parents, without being violently attacked, its hard not to feel sorry for her.
+Considering she'll never be able to interact with anyone, even her own parents, without being violently attacked, it's hard not to feel sorry for her.
 Despite that, she always seems to be cheerful and have a the same bright-eyed disposition any child would have.

 Deconstructed with SCP-056, a being that changes its form to always be better than everyone/everything else present — among dogs, it appears as a bigger/fancier/better-groomed dog; given an IQ test, it scores 30 points higher than the smartest person in the room; in a gym, it can always lift 30 lbs more than the strongest person in the room; with no one present, it'll focus on the surveillance camera and turn into a better one.
 Anyone talking to it for too long usually ends up violently hating it.
 Its incredible narcissism doesn't help.

 Played straight with SCPs such as 316-D, who are blatant self inserts.
 They used to be promptly terminated in amusing reports such as this, but nowadays they're just deleted.
-Because the decomming of aforementioned self-inserts actually started birthing others - namely, the researchers, who gave themselves god-like competence in order to deal with them.
-While those over-the-top adventures are still in continuity, the writers are trying really hard to avoid that sort of writing in the future.

 Memetic Badass: Dr. Clef is immune to seduction because his crotch is a hand, and that hand holds a gun.

-MST3K Mantra - Any contributor who asks the senior staff about some of the more questionable aspects of the setting's backstory - like where the Foundation keeps getting like Class D personnel (even in the United States, there are only so many people serving life sentences/on death row), or where do they keep getting the billions of dollars that would logically be necessary to keep everything running - will be greeting with this.
-If the contributor catches them on a good day, he or she may get a Hand Wave explanation, but even then, they will urge the contributor not to overthink it too much.
+MST3K Mantra: Any contributor who asks the senior staff about some of the more questionable aspects of the setting's backstory - like where the Foundation keeps getting like Class D personnel (even in the United States, there are only so many people serving life sentences/on death row), or where do they keep getting the billions of dollars that would logically be necessary to keep everything running - will be greeting with this.
+If the contributor catches them on a good day, he or she may get a Hand Wave explanation, but even then, they'll urge the contributor not to overthink it too much.

-Narm: The bit about skeletons coming to life and hanging themselves from the otherwise excellently creepy 097.
+The bit about skeletons coming to life and hanging themselves from the otherwise excellently creepy 097.

 166, which sounds like the premise of some awful hentai.